 Local Emergency Planning Committee

-- Third Wednesday of February, May, August, and November
+- 10:00 AM on the third Wednesday of February, May, August, and November

 In 1986, the U.S. Congress passed a law called the "Emergency Planning and Community Right to Know Act," (EPCRA) requiring all counties to form and maintain a local emergency planning committee (LEPC).
 An LEPC is a voluntary organization that is established in an Emergency Planning District designated by the State Emergency Response Commission (SERC).
 This group supports emergency planning for chemical hazards and provides the local government and public with information about possible chemical hazards.

 LEPCs are required to receive the annual Texas Tier Two (Chemical Inventory) reports from facilities in their jurisdictions.
-The LEPCs use this information to perform hazard assessments for their communities.
-In addition, the LEPCs must make information from these reports available to the public, upon request.
-Under EPCRA and the Texas Community Right-to-Know Acts (TCRAs) PDF Download, LEPCs may also request additional hazardous chemical information from facilities for emergency planning purposes.
+The LEPCs use this information to perform hazard assessments and prepare emergency plans and evacuation procedures for their communities.
+In addition, the LEPCs must make the information from these reports available to the public, upon request.
+LEPCs use the information collected to prepare annual reports about the release of toxic chemicals.
+Under EPCRA and the Texas Community Right-to-Know Acts (TCRAs), LEPCs may also request additional hazardous chemical information from facilities for emergency planning purposes.

 The Hood County LEPC is made up of representatives from state and local government, emergency management, fire, law enforcement, emergency medical services, environmental groups, education, media, community groups, transportation, and facility owners and operators.